Business Management

 Students are encouraged to join a Fox Student Professional Organization (SPO) that meets their interests.
 The following are specifically designed for the Business Management major:

-All three chapters help you connect with business leaders, classmates who strive for success, and provide innovative and professionally stimulating events and speakers.
+Both chapters help you connect with business leaders, classmates who strive for success, and provide innovative and professionally stimulating events and speakers.

 Internships

-The Business Management Major, through its Business Management Council and The Fox School’s CSPD, works to provide all our students who desire internships the opportunity to acquire them.
+The Business Management major, through its Business Management Council and The Fox School's CSPD, works to provide all our students who desire internships the opportunity to acquire them.

-4+1 Master of Education Degree (M.Ed.)
+4+1 Master of Education Degree (MEd)

-For more information please contact:
+For more information, contact:

 College of Education and Human Development